mac-tron/quteff/README.md

   * Create userChrome.css inside and paste the code from above
   * Restart Firefox
 * Install the Vimium-ff add-on
+* Apply the urlbar about:config changes (optional)

+# Firefox URL Bar Customization

+This document details custom Firefox settings for enhancing the URL bar behavior.

+## How to Apply

+1. Open Firefox and navigate to `about:config`
+2. Accept the warning about modifying advanced preferences
+3. Search for each preference name
+4. Double-click the preference to modify its value
+5. Restart Firefox for changes to take full effect

+## Settings

+### Disable Rich Results in URL Bar

+browser.urlbar.maxRichResults = 0

+- Prevents the URL bar from showing rich preview cards and expanded results

+### Enable Inline Autocomplete

+browser.urlbar.autocomplete.inline = true

+- Enables inline autocompletion as you type in the URL bar

 # quteFF vs hawtbrowser changelog

 <details>